Bralessness: Public dress codes

 Morality police are bodies within some countries that function to police and enforce strict codes of coverage and clothing.
 There have been reported instances of these police reprimanding women for bralessness.

 In July 2019, a woman was arrested in Iran for not wearing a bra, her actions potentially “[arousing] men”.
 Within Iran the Guidance Patrol (Gasht-e Ershad) act as undercover agents who implement, enforce, and uphold state interpretations and expectations of morality, including rules of dress.
 Supported by Basij militia and established by the Iranian judiciary and police, the Guidance Patrol hold a primary focus on enforcing the observance of hijab, with all Iranian women (including tourists) required to uphold the coverage rules underpinned by religious conservatism.
 The arrested woman, Narges, was moved into a van by three women of the Guidance Patrol after they noticed her bralessness soon after she stepped out of the metro station.
 She claimed that due to medication utilised to treat an acute fibrocystic disease her skin and breasts had become sensitive and painful, further justifying her position in stating that, “I do not wear bras at home, at work or even at parties.”
 For her release, Narges was coerced into signing a pledge declaring that she would not repeat the action.

 In popular culture

 Prior to strict enforcement of the Hays Code in mid-1934, actress Carole Lombard was always braless, as was Jean Harlow.
 Many pre-code movies were characterized by sexual energy, including scenes of women obviously braless.
 After the code was enforced, bralessness was not shown in film again until the 1960s.

-Notable instances of women braless in popular culture include:
+Notable instances of women going braless in popular culture include: